Click a show time to purchase tickets.

 Jeffrey Pepper Rodgers, grand prize winner of the John Lennon Songwriting Contest, teams up with multi-instrumentalist/

-Based in upstate New York, the two musicians collaborated on Rodgers’ latest album, Almost There, and performed with the full JPR Band in the Emerging Artist Showcase at the Falcon Ridge Folk Festival.
+Based in Syracuse, the two musicians collaborated on Rodgers’ latest album, Almost There, which won a Sammy award for Best Americana.
 Now known as Pepper and Sassafras, the duo has quickly made a mark on the folk/roots scene.
 In 2016, they were selected as Best Duo finalist at FreshGrass and the New Voices winner at the Turtle Hill Folk Festival.